 - Hold one arm behind your head.
 Be sure your elbow is pointing towards the ceiling.
 Use your other hand to gently pull your extended elbow towards your head.
 When you feel a stretch in your triceps (back of your arm), hold for a few seconds, and then repeat with the other arm.

 - Stretch both arms out in front of you (palms up) and rest them on your legs (still stretched).
-Make a fist in both arms and roll your fist back towards you (only your fists should move).
+Make a fist with both arms and roll your fist back towards you (only your fists should move).
 You should feel a good stretch in your forearms.
 When you do, hold this position for a few seconds, and then release back to the starting position.
 Repeat this exercise a few times.